Ottawa's downtown core closed to vehicles as freedom convoy packs Parliament Hill

 RIDEAU CENTRE

-The Rideau Centre is closing for the day due to the crowds.
-Cadillac Fairview, owner of the Rideau Centre, says is made the decision to close the mall for the remainder of the day.
+The Rideau Centre closed early on Saturday due to the crowds.
+Cadillac Fairview, owner of the Rideau Centre, says it made the decision to close the mall for the remainder of the day.

 “The safety of our guests, tenants and employees is our priority and out of an abundance of caution, CF Rideau Centre will be closed for the remainder of the day," said Cadillac Fairview in a statement to CTV News Ottawa.